 - Amenities about your community such as if there is a exercise room, tennis court, hot tub or swimming pool and whether the pool is heated in the winter.
 Also let them know how far away the nearest beach is located.

 - Dining out: ask guests if they prefer chain or local restaurants?
 Moderate or fine dining?
 On the ocean or not?
 And of course, type of food.
 I know of someone who preferred to avoid chain restaurants and yet that is where her hosts took her year after year.
-I also was surprised when a family we know vacationed in the Destin area and only ate at the chain restaurants along the main thoroughfare, never once trying something on the beach.
+I also was surprised when a family we know vacationed in the Destin area and only ate at the chain restaurants along the main thoroughfare, never once trying something locally owned on the beach.

 - Oceanfront Dining: Restaurants located on the ocean will always have significantly higher prices because of the view.
 Let your guests know they may not be able to see the ocean after 5 or 6 pm because of the winter season.
 Maybe they would prefer visiting for lunch instead.

 - Transportation: If guests are arriving by air, offer to pick them up/drop off at the airport so they don't have to get a rental car.
 If you are comfortable with it, you could offer to let them borrow your car for a short excursion.
 By no means is this expected and if there is a car problem or accident, be fully accepting of the consequences.